NandiniPoddar/Forest-Fire-Detection/README.md

 - Download the repository.
 - Install Arduino IDE.
 - Integrate the hardware.
-- Connect the device to the system an run the code.
+- Connect the device to the system and run the code.